 Barney Ruprecht, Car Specialist, RM Sotheby’s said:

 “No other car in history has played a more important leading role on film and in pop culture than the Aston Martin DB5.
 The DB5 is the iconic cornerstone of a marketing relationship that still exists to this day—with the model’s collectable status rooted largely in its 007 fame—and we look forward to exciting car and film enthusiasts alike in the lead up to the auction.
 This is an unbelievably rare chance to play secret agent in a car that offers incredible performance and style in its own right and we’re honoured to offer the Bond DB5 alongside our partners at Aston Martin.”

 The first Stears-modified car has been lost since 1997, narrowing the number of surviving examples to just three.
 The car on offer is one of only two built from new with all Bond gadgetry, and chassis no. 2008/R stands apart with its extremely minimal chain of ownership, having had just three private owners over 50 years, including a 35-year period of museum exhibition.
 An incredibly rare and exciting example of what has been deemed “the most famous car in the world”, the DB5 offers a highly desirable acquisition for the serious marque collector…or secret agent (Est. $4,000,000 – $6,000,000).

 RM Sotheby’s are planning to display the stunning James Bond DB5 in North America this summer, with July dates to be announced.
 The car leads ‘An Evening with Aston Martin’, a special third auction evening on 15 August during RM Sotheby’s flagship Monterey sale, featuring more than 30 of the world’s most sought-after road-going and track-ready Aston Martin sports cars from across the marque’s illustrious history.

 More information on the amazing sale here.

-Images courtesy RM Sotheby’s
+All images courtesy RM Sotheby’s